Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 And... template boards!

-Placing a vanilla item into a crafting grid by itself will convert it into an equivalent Silent Gear item.
+Placing a vanilla item into a crafting grid by itself will convert it into an equivalent Silent Gear item, assuming there is a recipe for it.
 Additional conversion recipes can be added via data packs.

 Grades and the Material Grader